 - The issuing certificate authority of the ZyWALL's HTTPS server certificate is not one of the browser's trusted certificate authorities.
-The issuing certificate authority of the ZyWALL's factory default certificate is the ZyWALL itself since the certificate is a selfsigned certificate. - For the browser to trust a self-signed certificate, import the self-signed certificate into your operating system as a trusted certificate. - To have the browser trust the certificates issued by a certificate authority, import the certificate authority's certificate into your operating system as a trusted certificate.
-Refer to Appendix J on page 787 for details. - The actual IP address of the HTTPS server (the IP address of the ZyWALL's port that you are trying to access) does not match the common name specified in the ZyWALL's HTTPS server certificate that your browser received.
-Do the following to check the common name specified in the certificate that your ZyWALL sends to HTTPS clients. - a Click REMOTE MGMT.
-Write down the name of the certificate displayed in the Server Certificate field. - b Click CERTIFICATES.
+The issuing certificate authority of the ZyWALL's factory default certificate is the ZyWALL itself since the certificate is a self-signed certificate. - For the browser to trust a self-signed certificate, import the self-signed certificate into your operating system as a trusted certificate.

+- To have the browser trust the certificates issued by a certificate authority, import the certificate authority's certificate into your operating system as a trusted certificate.
+Refer to Appendix K on page 791 for details. - The actual IP address of the HTTPS server (the IP address of the ZyWALL's port that you are trying to access) does not match the common name specified in the ZyWALL's HTTPS server certificate that your browser received.
+Do the following to check the common name specified in the certificate that your ZyWALL sends to HTTPS clients. - 2a Click REMOTE MGMT.
+Write down the name of the certificate displayed in the Server Certificate field. - 2b Click CERTIFICATES.
 Find the certificate and check its Subject column.
-CN stands for certificate's common name (see Figure 246 on page 459 for an example).
+CN stands for certificate's common name (see Figure 251 on page 456 for an example).